Ovid/git-trac/README.md

-    switch $number               Switch to already started task $number commit $message              Commit a change with $message, posting the message to Trac delete $number               Will delete the task (but not the branch)
+    switch $number               Switch to already started task $number commit $message              Commit a change with $message, posting the message to Trac delete $number               Will delete the task (but not the branch) comment $message             Adds a comment to the Trac ticket for the current task checkout $branch             If branch is 'task', checks out the current task

 # DESCRIPTION